microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

 1. Enter a unique name for IoT Hub in the **Name** field.
 IoT Hub names must be unique across Azure, so make sure a green check mark appears next to it.
 Also make sure **S1 - Standard** is selected as the pricing tier.
 Select **Create new** under **Resource group** and enter the resource-group name "FlySimResources."
 Select **East US** as the **Location** (important!).
 Accept the default values everywhere else, and then click **Create**.

-	> You selected East US as the location because in [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}), the instructor will create Azure resources in that same region for the IoT Hub to connect to.
+	> You selected East US as the location because in [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}), you will create Azure resources in that same region for the IoT Hub to connect to.
 Azure resources can be connected across regions, but keeping everything within the same data center reduces cost and minimizes latency.

 	![The Azure Portal's IoT Hub Configuration pane shows relevant configuration settings.
 The pricing tier is set to S1, and a single unit of IoT Hub and 4 Device-to-cloud partitions are entered.]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab1/portal-configure-hub.png" | absolute_url }})